 Cocora Valley and the World’s Tallest Palm Trees

 The Quindio wax palm trees majestically dot the lush Cocora Valley.
 They are the world’s tallest palm trees, growing to a height of 60 meters (196 feet).
 This is the highlight of a visit to Salento and should not be missed.

-The best way to reach the Cocora Valley is by taking a 30 minute shared ride in one of the Jeeps, known as Willies, from the main square of Salento.
-You can’t miss them when you arrive, but it can be a bit chaotic, just let the person in the booth know where you want to go and stay around until a jeep ready, we never waited more than 15 minutes.
-They pack the jeeps and will even allow willing people to hang on exposed from the back.
+The best way to reach the Cocora Valley is by taking a 30 minute shared ride in one of the Jeeps, aka Willies.
+You can find lots of Willies in the main square of Salento.
+You can’t miss them when you arrive, but it can be a bit chaotic.
+Just let the person in the booth know where you want to go and stick around until a jeep is ready.
+We never waited more than 15 minutes.
+They pack the jeeps and will even allow willing participants to hang on exposed from the back.
 If you do not wish to do this, just insist on waiting for the next jeep and hop up front.
-The shared jeeps run frequently as there are a lot of tourists traveling between Salento and the Cocora Valley.
-I was not willing to hang from the back (perhaps Bell would have).
-You can also pay extra to hire the jeeps for private rides, and we needed to do this when ordering a ride into Salento from Reserva Monarca, which is a 30 minute drive away.

 Be sure to pack snacks and plenty of drinking water for the Cocora Valley hike.
 If you forget to stock up in advance, there are some restaurants and vendors around the campgrounds at the entrance to the Cocora Valley.
 But once you start the hike, there isn’t anyone selling anything for around 5-6 km, the distance to the Acaime hummingbird sanctuary where you can get a coffee or hot chocolate.
 We were lucky with the weather and enjoyed a beautiful sunny day, but we recommend starting early as it often rains in the afternoon.